Cycling China – Bicycle Touring Across [Itineraries and Tips]

 Bicycle culture in China

 The bicycle was introduced in China in 1860.
-Brought from the West, this new invention initially did not fascinate the Chinese who mocked Westerners who were pedaling through the streets of Shanghai.
+Brought from the West, this new invention initially failed to fascinate the Chinese, who mocked Westerners pedaling through the streets of Shanghai.

-Sweating and struggling were not really in Chinese culture, especially if they had the money to get carried around by porters.
+Sweating and struggling were not really part of Chinese culture, especially if they had the money to get carried by porters.

-During the 1920s, however, when the 6-day working week became common in the cities and people had free time for themselves, the enthusiasm for cycling increased.
-In the inland regions of China, the bicycle was widely accepted only in the 1930s and 1940s.
+During the 1920s, however, when the 6-day working week became common in cities and people had free time, enthusiasm for cycling increased.
+In inland China, the bicycle was widely accepted only in the 1930s and 1940s.

 The creation of the People’s Republic of China in 1949 was a turning point for the bicycle industry.
-The Communist Party decided to promote the bicycle as a popular vehicle and began a massive production initiative.
+The Communist Party decided to promote the bicycle as a popular mode of transportation and launched a massive production initiative.

-Bicycles were taken into consideration in urban planning and those who used bicycles to travel to and from work got additional benefits.
-For the moment, apparently, the lack of a public transport system has been solved.
+Bicycles were considered in urban planning, and those who used them to travel to and from work received additional benefits.
+Apparently, the lack of a public transport system has been solved for the moment.

 China’s first five-year plan actually included a 60 percent growth in the bicycle sector, and in 1958, China produced more than one million bicycles a year.

-Today, China is the leading bicycle manufacturer in the world and produces almost 60 percent of all bicycles sold worldwide.
+Today, China is the world’s leading bicycle manufacturer, accounting for almost 60 percent of global bicycle sales.

-Renting a bike costs a few cents and is ideal both for citizens who go from the metro to their workplaces, and for tourists who want to explore the cities by blending into the crowd of bikes.
+Renting a bike costs a few cents and is ideal for both citizens who ride from the metro to their workplaces and tourists who want to explore the cities by blending into the bike crowd.

-In recent years there has been a decline in the daily use of the bike, people are richer and prefer to get around by car.
+In recent years, daily bike use has declined; people are wealthier and prefer to get around by car.

-Then there are also a lot of “Sunday cyclists”, road bikers, MTB addicted, and also plenty of cycle tourers.
-Leisure cycling is a phenomenon of great growth in China, also thanks to several cycling races in different parts of the country, here is a list of the most scenic and popular.
+Then there are also a lot of “Sunday cyclists”, road bikers, MTB addicts, and plenty of cycle tourers.
+Leisure cycling is a phenomenon of rapid growth in China, also thanks to several cycling races across the country.

 Bike gear for a cycling trip across China

 If instead you want to travel between deserts and remote mountains, a tent could prove very useful if not indispensable.
-You can also find some truly epic camping spots in the wilderness of China (See more about camping in China later).
+You can also find some truly epic camping spots in China’s wilderness (See more about camping in China later).

 Even the cooking equipment, if you want to be lighter, can be left at home.
-Food in China is very good and it often costs less to eat a plate of noodles in a restaurant than to buy cooking ingredients.
+Food in China is very good, and it often costs less to eat a plate of noodles in a restaurant than to buy the ingredients to cook them at home.

-If you have tried Chinese cuisine (in China of course) and don’t like it then stove and pots will be a good investment.
-Moreover, everywhere, hot water is widely available (in hotels, on trains, in restaurants, at the stations) so in case of emergency, instant noodles and coffee are always easy to make.
+If you have tried Chinese cuisine (in China, of course) and don’t like it, then stoves and pots will be a good investment.
+Moreover, hot water is widely available (in hotels, on trains, in restaurants, at stations), so in an emergency, instant noodles and coffee are always easy to make.

 Depending on the season and the area of China you visit, you will need to bring rain or windproof clothing.
 Most of China can get pretty cold in winter and at high elevations.